-Leeds Bins is an app for iPhone and Android that tells people who live in Leeds when their Green, Brown, and Black bins are due to be collected.
+Leeds Bins is an app for iPhone, Android and Windows 10 that tells people who live in Leeds when their Green, Brown, and Black bins are due to be collected.
 The best way to try it is to download it now, enter your postcode, and pick your address.

 I only want to say four things about what we’ve done,